bahtiyartan/troia/docs/38Table.rst

 		RESULT = RESULT + T1_CREATEDAT + TOCHAR(10);
 	ENDLOOP;

 And another example that uses where condition.
-In this example, it prints users only created by 'BTAN'.
+In this example, it prints users only created by 'btan'.

 ::